 The Human Rights and Immigration Law Project involves students in immigration, refugee and asylum, migration, and human rights–based work.
 The project’s areas of focus have included helping local law firms with their pro bono asylum cases and combating human trafficking.
 New England Law students have contributed to landmark pro bono cases on international human rights issues and refugee status.
 Students also have opportunities to participate in legal services immigration counseling.

 For example, students participating in the Human Rights and Immigration Law Project recently contributed to the Engendering Exploitation: Worker Stories report, interviewing migrant women to document their experiences and the unjust working conditions they often face.
 The report was a joint venture between the Centro de los Derechos del Migrante, Inc.; the Comité de Defensa del Migrante; and the University of Pennsylvania Law School’s Transnational Legal Clinic.
+They have also worked on sanctuary city initiatives, helped asylum seekers, and advocated for survivors of female genital mutilation.

 Public Service Project